nvtkaszpir/vagrant-killingfloorstats/README.md

 * vagrant > 1.2.x - download and install from [official site](https://www.vagrantup.com/)
 * rsync client
 * access to the Internet without proxies (not supported in this setup via vagrant/bootstrap/puppet)
-* jmeter 3.1 with plugin manager and plugins for benchmark tests, can be takne from [here](https://jmeter-plugins.org/)
+* jmeter 3.1 with [plugin manager and plugins](https://jmeter-plugins.org/) for benchmark tests
 * ruby 2.x.x and bundler for running more advanced tests (inspec), use [rvm.io](http://rvm.io/)

 Known limitation
 ==================================================

 * don't try to use it under Windows platform, there is too much dependency to ruby not to support it here.
 (TODO: get rid of vagrant plugin, move all into vm: rvm + gem + librarian-puppet, adjust provisioning scripts) - so right now you can create vm to create vm... :)
 * try vagrant 1.9.x from official download page, cause system packages may have issues
 * you may need to adjust Vagrantfile depending on your vm provider and rsync options
 * centos 7.3 as base vagrant box - tested with qemu/kvm, virtualbox
 * monit as simple monitoring, it provides web interface (see below)
 * monit does not send any notifications in this setup.
 * configuration management using puppet 3.8.7 - a bit ancient nowadays...
 * cockpit does not start on first puppet run (because it generates cert on first start), so exec puppet twice
-* cockpit is shut down as service by sytemd after some time, triggering connection on port 9090 launches it again
+* cockpit is shut down as service by sytemd after some time, triggering connection on port 9090 launches it again (surprisingly that is not the case under LXC)

 Directory structure
 ==================================================